LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Customize your chat program

-LivePerson is the most advanced platform for any size organization, offering a slew of customization capabilities.
+LivePerson is the most advanced platform for any size organization, offering a range of customization capabilities.
 To ensure you are getting the most out of live chat, develop and set up your preferences in three areas:

 * **Customer experience:** design what your consumers will see when they interact with your brand by [adding a live chat window](messaging-channels-live-chat-add-live-chat-to-your-website.html) to your website.
 Customize the banners, buttons and automatic text.
 You can also start to [add bots and automation](getting-started-getting-started-with-bots.html) to be the first to respond to incoming conversations.
 * **Agent experience**: set up the [agent experience](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html) to ensure your reps can easily communicate with consumers, including predefined content and custom widgets.